 - Korean Air is showing some pretty creative routings online, though best I can tell some of them aren’t bookable; when you click “calculate,” it gives a message saying that the cost couldn’t be determined

-Being able to redeem Korean Air SkyPass miles online for travel on partner airlines is a fantastic development for those with Ultimate Rewards points.
+Being able to redeem Korean Air SkyPass miles online for travel on partner airlines is a fantastic development.
 The process of redeeming Korean Air miles by phone was such a pain, so this is an excellent feature that I’m excited to use, as I have a couple of SkyTeam first class products I still want to review.